City of Alameda Guaranteed Income Pilot Program

 The administrative structure for the City’s GI Pilot Program involves five main components:

-• City Sponsor: As the anchor for the community, City staff will provide oversight and promotion for the program.
+• City Sponsor: As the anchor for the community, the City will assist in the development and implementation of the Rise Up Alameda, provide oversight of the program partners, and support in the promotion of the program.

-• Implementing Partner: The Implementing Partner is responsible for administering the program.
+• Implementing Partner: Operation Dignity is the Implementing Partner for Rise Up Alameda and is responsible for administering the program.
 Responsibilities will include: program support, collecting applications from potential recipients, selection and enrollment of recipients, and collaboration with other partners (e.g. the City) on outreach and communication efforts.

 • Financial Partner: The Financial Partner will be responsible for administering the financial components of the program including the distribution of monthly payments funded by the City.

-• Advisory Board: An Advisory Board composed of community and advocacy organizations, individuals with lived experience (i.e. low-income persons), and City staff will be created to help inform decision-making on key programmatic elements.
+• Advisory Board: An Advisory Board has been formed to support Rise Up Alameda.
+The Advisory Boards is composed of community and advocacy organizations, individuals with lived experience (i.e. low-income persons), and City staff will be created to help inform decision-making on key programmatic elements.

 Frequently Asked Questions